 Spark plugs are similar to motor oil, fuel filters, and air filters in that they require routine service and maintenance to keep your engine running strong.
-Most vehicles sold in the United States require that their spark plugs are replaced every 30,000 to 50,000 miles.
-However, some newer cars, trucks and SUV's have advanced ignition systems that ostensibly make spark plug replacement unnecessary.
-Regardless of any warranties or claims made by a vehicle manufacturer, there are still situations where a spark plug wears out or shows signs of failing.
+Most vehicles sold in the United States require their spark plugs to be replaced every 30,000 to 50,000 miles.
+However, some newer cars, trucks, and SUVs have advanced ignition systems that ostensibly make spark plug replacement unnecessary.
+Regardless of any warranties or claims made by a vehicle manufacturer, there remain situations where a spark plug wears out or shows signs of failing.

-Listed below are a few common symptoms of worn out spark plugs or spark plugs that have fouled and need to be replaced by a ASE certified mechanic as soon as possible, so you can continue driving your vehicle without issue.
+Listed below are 6 common symptoms of worn-out spark plugs or spark plugs that have fouled and need to be replaced by an ASE certified mechanic as soon as possible.

-The most common cause of poor acceleration on most vehicles is a problem in the ignition system.
+The most common cause of poor acceleration in most vehicles is a problem in the ignition system.
 Today's modern engines have multiple sensors that tell the onboard computer and ignition system when to send electric pulses to fire the spark plug, so the issue may be with a faulty sensor.
-However, sometimes the issue is just as simple as a worn out spark plug.
-A spark plug is composed of materials that work together in order to produce a spark hot enough to ignite the air-fuel mixture.
+However, sometimes the issue is as simple as a worn-out spark plug.
+A spark plug is composed of materials that work together to produce a spark hot enough to ignite the air-fuel mixture.
 When those materials wear out, the effectiveness of the spark plug is reduced, which can significantly reduce the acceleration of the vehicle.

-When a spark plug works correctly, it helps burn fuel efficiently in the combustion cycle.
-When this occurs, your car can achieve better than average fuel economy.
-When the plug is not functioning optimally, it is frequently due to the fact that the gap between the spark plug electrodes is either too close or too far apart.
+A fully-functioning spark plug helps burn fuel efficiently in the combustion cycle.
+When this occurs, your car can achieve better-than-average fuel economy.
+When the plug is not working optimally, it is frequently because the gap between the spark plug electrodes is either too close or too far apart.
 In fact, many mechanics will take out spark plugs, examine them, and adjust the gap to factory settings as opposed to replacing the spark plug entirely.
-If your vehicle has a reduction in fuel economy, it very well could be attributed to a worn out spark plug.
+If your vehicle has an increase in fuel consumption, it very well could be attributed to a worn out spark plug.

 If the engine misfires, it's typically due to an issue in the ignition system.
-Most of the time in modern cars it's due to a sensor malfunction.
+In modern cars, it's usually due to a sensor malfunction.
 However, it may also be caused by a spark plug wire or the tip of the spark plug that connects to the wire being damaged.
 An engine misfire can be noticed by intermittent stumbling or sputtering sounds from the engine.
 If the engine is allowed to keep misfiring, exhaust emissions will increase, engine power will decrease, and fuel economy will drop.

-Regardless of what the issue might be, the reality is that spark plugs will eventually wear out.
+Regardless of what the issue might be, you might end up needing new spark plugs when yours eventually wear out.
 Being proactive about spark plug maintenance can extend the life of your engine by hundreds of thousands of miles.